mderie/samlp_sandbox/README.md

 I took also the liberty to reuse part of the AV500 switch module...

-Last but not least, I'm reachable here : mderie@gmail.com (Sam Le Pirate member of TFL-TDV on the demoscene, but who cares ?-)
+Last but not least, I'm reachable here : mderie@gmail.com (Sam Le Pirate humble member of TFL-TDV on the demoscene, but who cares ?-)

 Christmas 2017 update : support of the midi learn mode
 ------------------------------------------------------